OracleMichael/Docker-Workshop/Linux050.md

   ![](images/050Linux/40.PNG)

-- The `su - opc` command brings you back to the original `opc` user context that you were in the moment you successfully SSH'd into the compute instance. **Run** the following commands to verify good installations:
+- The `su - opc` command brings you to a new context identical to that of the original `opc` user context upon successfully SSH'ing into the compute instance. **Run** the following commands to verify good installations:

   ```
   su - opc